-Revision to the Determination of National Grid NTS Target Revenue for Transportation Charging At what stage is this document in the process?
+Revision to the Determination of National Grid NTS Target Revenue for Transportation Charging

+the precess.

+01 Modification

-01 Modification 02 Workgroup Report 03 Draft Modification Report 04 Final Modification
+02 Workgroup Report

+03 Draft Modification Report

+04 Final Modification Report

 Purpose of Modification:

 This Modification would revise the method of the determination of National Grid NTS Allowed Revenue for a Gas Year under the NTS Transportation Charging Methodology (TPD Section Y Part A-I).
 The purpose of this change is to achieve a greater degree of year-on-year stability in the pricing of Transmission Services Capacity.